 110g self-raising flour

-You can also easily change the flavour of the sponge as you desire.
-Add grated lemon, orange rind or a few drops of vanilla extract.
+You can replace the jam filling with anything from whipped cream, to lemon curd to fudge icing.
+You can also easily change the flavour of the sponge by adding grated lemon, orange rind or a few drops of vanilla extract.
 For a coffee flavour, dilute a tbsp of instant coffee with a dessert spoon of hot water.
 For chocolate flavour remove a level tbsp of flour and replace with level tbsp of cocoa.

 227g unsalted butter